oat-sa/taohub-user-guide/User Guide 3.3/Interactions/what-is-an-interaction.md

 [Interactions](../appendix/glossary.md#interaction) serve as the basic unit for [Test-taker](../appendix/glossary.md#test-taker) responses.
 Items may be made up of one or several related interactions.
 As such, the term *Interaction* should not be considered interchangeable with the term [Item](../items/what-is-an-item.md).

 There are four categories of Interactions: common, inline, graphic, and custom or PCI.
-There are 17 interactions recognized by the QTI standard.
+There are currently 17 interactions recognized by the QTI standard.

 In TAO, interactions include the mechanisms used to score the interaction itself.